Back to Resources

 • 1

-Grounding LLMs in FHIR data reduces clinical error rates by 94%.
+Grounding LLMs in FHIR data minimizes clinical verification times.

 • 2